Sun Damage Treatment in Coral Gables, Florida

 - Itchy, burning, or red sun spot

 If you are experiencing symptoms of sun damage, visit the Florida Academic Dermatology Center, a dermatology and research clinic dedicated to offering the best sun damage treatment options.
 Our state-of-the-art facility provides compassionate medical care using world-class, cutting-edge treatments.
-Call us today at (305) 324-2110 or fill out the form on this page to request an appointment.
+Call our experienced dermatologists today at (305) 324-2110 or fill out the form on this page to request an appointment.